Dc-qwerty/Group-4-phase-2-project/README.md

 These findings highlight the need for a balanced portfolio strategy—combining high-revenue genre films with critically respected projects to grow both profit and reputation.

-# Key Variables used in analysis
- The key variables used included :
- * Title - the name of the film
- * Release_date	- Original theatrical release date
- * Genre -primary content type , narrative style of each film.
- * Average rating - 	IMDb average user rating
- * domestic_gross	Domestic box office gross
- * foreign_gross	Foreign box office gross
- * Total gross -

-# Relevance of the Analysis

-The findings help inform what kinds of films to produce, how to allocate budgets, and when to release them maximizing both financial return and brand value.

 # Strategic Recommendations
 Based on our analysis of box office trends and audience preferences, we propose the following strategic actions to guide the launch and growth of the new movie studio:

-🎯 1.
-Focus on High-Performing Genres
+ 1. Focus on High-Performing Genres
 Prioritize Action, Adventure, Sci-Fi, and Animation films, which consistently deliver strong box office returns.

 Develop franchise-ready content in these genres to build long-term audience engagement and brand equity.

-💰 2.
-Adopt a Balanced Production Strategy
+2. Adopt a Balanced Production Strategy
 Allocate larger budgets to blockbuster genres with proven commercial success.

 Invest in mid-range budget films in genres like Drama and Documentary to build critical acclaim and diversify the studio's portfolio.

-📅 3.
-Optimize Release Timing
+3. Optimize Release Timing
 Schedule major releases around holiday seasons (e.g., summer, December), when audience turnout and revenue potential are highest.

 Avoid crowded release periods dominated by major competitors unless backed by strong marketing.